Shoyeb45/Java/OOP/README.md

 <h2 align="center"> Shadowing Problem in Java </h2>

-- It is convention in java that withing a setter, the local variables should have the same name as that of the instance variables to improve the readability.
+- It is convention in java that within a setter, the local variables should have the same name as that of the instance variables to improve the readability.
 - Because of this convention, a name clash occurs between the local variables and the instance variables.
 - Whenever there is a name clash between the 2 variables having the same name, the variable in the inner scope (local variables) will shadow the variable in the outer scope(instance variables).
 Hence the name class is referred to as the **Shadowing problem**